hiyamdebary/RemoteSAM/README.md

 ## News

-- **2025/5/3**: The RemoteSAM and Code are released.
-- **2025/4/23**: The RemoteSAM-270K is released.
+- **2025/5/7**: We have released the model and dataset!
+You can download RemoteSAM-270K from 🤗[RemoteSAM-270K](https://huggingface.co/datasets/1e12Leon/RemoteSAM_270K) and checkpoint from 🤗[RemoteSAM](https://huggingface.co/1e12Leon/RemoteSAM).
-- **2025/4/17**: The first version of our paper is released on arXiv.
-Codes and models will be open-sourced at this repository.
+- **2025/5/3**: Welcome to RemoteSAM!
+The preprint of our paper is available.
+Dataset and model are open-sourced at this repository.

 ## Introduction